All Kinds of Minds

 Contact your G.P., who will consider the intensity, duration, and impact of the mental health concerns.
 The G.P. is best-placed to advise you and make a referral to the public service that is most appropriate.

-• Risk can be described as any risk of harm to self (i.e., suicidal ideation, intent, planning, attempts, or deliberate self-harm, etc.) or risk of harm to others (e.g., child protection concerns, forensic matters, etc.).
-If there are concerns relating to risk or the safety of any individual, this needs to be assessed and meaningfully addressed prior to seeking an assessment at All Kinds of Minds.
-An assessment with the All Kinds of Minds Practice is not appropriate in the context of a concern regarding risk of any kind.
+Risk can be described as any risk of harm to self (i.e., suicidal ideation, intent, planning, attempts, or deliberate self-harm, etc.) or risk of harm to others (e.g., child protection concerns, forensic matters, etc.).
+If there are concerns relating to risk or the safety of any individual, this needs to be meaningfully addressed prior to seeking an assessment at All Kinds of Minds.
+An assessment with the All Kinds of Minds Practice is not appropriate in the context of risk of any kind.

-If there are acute concerns regarding serious risk of harm to self present immediately to the local Emergency Department and contact the G.P. for follow-up.
-If there are concerns about suicidal ideation without stated intent or if there are concerns regarding mental health, contact the G.P. for an onward referral to the Child and Adolescent Mental Health Service (C.A.M.H.S.) or the Adult Community Mental Health Team.
-All Kinds of Minds is not an emergency or urgent service—and it is not a mental health service.
+If there are acute concerns regarding serious risk of harm, present immediately to the local Emergency Department and contact your G.P. for follow-up.
+If there are concerns about suicidal ideation without intent or acute risk or if there are concerns regarding mental health, contact the G.P. for an onward referral to the Child and Adolescent Mental Health Service (C.A.M.H.S.).
+The All Kinds of Minds Practice is not an emergency or urgent service—and it is not a mental health service.

-The Child and Family Agency or Tusla should be contacted if there is risk of harm to any child by another (i.e., if there are concerns a child is being abused and/or neglected) or in the case of an older sibling harming a younger sibling.
-An assessment with the All Kinds of Minds Practice is not appropriate in the context of child protection or child welfare concerns—these matters require immediate follow-up with the statutory agency responsible for assessing and responding to risk of this nature.
-Contact the Child & Family Agency (i.e., Tusla) Duty Social Worker to report concerns of this nature.
+The Child and Family Agency or Tusla should be contacted if there is a known risk of harm to any child by another (i.e., if there are concerns a child is being abused and/or neglected) or in the case of a young person harming a sibling.
+An assessment with the All Kinds of Minds Practice is not appropriate in the context of child protection or child welfare concerns—these matters require immediate follow-up with the statutory agencies responsible for assessing and responding to these concerns.
+Contact the Child & Family Agency (i.e., Tusla) to report any child protection or child welfare concerns.

 It is very important to note that neurodivergent individuals do not need psychological intervention(s) because they are neurodivergent.
-Not all neurodivergent individuals struggle with their mental health— and neuro-developmental differences are not mental health presentations.
+Not all neurodivergent individuals struggle with their mental health— and neuro-developmental differences are distinct from mental health presentations.

 At times, however, neurodivergent individuals do struggle with their mental health—and these concerns should not be invalidated, ignored, dismissed, or normalised because they are neurodovergent.
 For example, it should not be assumed that established low mood, anxiety, or high subjective distress that impacts significantly on daily functioning is “normal” for an autistic person to experience and endure—it is not.
 Neurodivergent individuals with mental health concerns have a right to access mental health serves in Ireland.

-When there are concerns about a co-occurring mental health presentation for a neurodivergent individual, support them to contact the G.P. to discuss available public service options as soon as possible.
+When there are concerns about a co-occurring mental health presentation for a neurodivergent child or young person, contact the G.P. to discuss available public service options as soon as possible.

-• All Kinds of Minds does not provide Section 32, Section 47, and/or Section 27 reports (i.e., parental capacity assessments, child welfare reports, and voice of the child reports).
+All Kinds of Minds does not provide Section 32, Section 47, and/or Section 27 reports (i.e., parental capacity assessments, child welfare reports, and voice of the child reports).
 These are highly specialised reports that are provided by certain professionals in the private sector for submission to court in family law cases.
 You can check the Psychological Society of Ireland Register for private psychologists that specialise in these assessments.
-Reports completed by All Kinds of Minds will not be constructed for submission to court.
+Reports completed by All Kinds of Minds are never constructed for submission to court.

-• A Clinical Psychologist engaged in an assessment-only practice for neuro-developmental differences, such as autism, A.D.H.D., and specific learning disabilities (S.L.D.) primarily focuses on identifying the individual's psychological profile or neurotype and cognitive functions.
+A Clinical Psychologist engaged in an assessment-only practice for neuro-developmental differences, such as autism, A.D.H.D., and specific learning disabilities (S.L.D.) primarily focuses on identifying the individual's neurotype strengths, and possible accommodation needs.
 The role does not extend to offering educational or career guidance or teacher consultation.

-The reports generated can be instrumental in advocating for necessary accommodations in educational and occupational settings by delineating clear recommendations to support the individual's needs.
+The reports generated can be instrumental in advocating for necessary accommodations in educational settings by delineating clear recommendations to support the child's needs.
 However, the Clinical Psychologist does not participate directly in the implementation or decision-making processes pertaining to these accommodations.
-There is also no certainty that the recommendations provided will be adopted wholly or partially by educational institutions or by employers, as these entities have their own protocols and discretion in facilitating such adjustments.
+There is also no certainty that the recommendations provided will be adopted wholly or partially by educational institutions, as these entities have their own protocols and discretion in facilitating such adjustments.

 To better manage the All Kinds of Minds Practice, the Carepatron Client Portal is used.
 Carepatron is a G.D.P.R. compliant electronic health records system that has numerous layers of AES-256 encryption (i.e., bank-level encryption) that will protect your data when it is being electronically transmitted or stored.

-Accessing the Client Portal: To begin using the Carepatron Client Portal, bo k an appointment directly from the website, and you will be prompted to set up an account.
-Once you have set up an account with Carepatron to access your personal and private client portal.
+To begin using the Carepatron Client Portal, book an appointment directly from the link provided by the Clinical Psychologist.
+You will also be prompted to set up an account at this time.
+Once you have set up an account with Carepatron to access a personal and private client portal.

 Dashboard Overview: